 To all weekend warriors out there

-To best serve you, we have some general and simple instructions on preparing your molds for casting and finishing your bricks.
-Remember the possibilities are endless.
-We suggest to none-business owners, you should purchase at least five molds; this will limit your casting to two castings of five per circle.
-For a small business we suggest a at least 20 molds per type and diameter.
+To best serve you, we have some general and simple instructions on preparing your molds for casting and finishing your bricks, remember the possibilities are endless.
+Depending on the mold you purchase we suggest to none-business owners if your buying our largest circular grapevine or rope mold, you should purchase at least five molds, this will limit your casting to two castings of five per circle, a minimum purchase of one mold is required.
+For a small business we suggest at least 20 molds per type and diameter, a minimum purchase of five mold is required.

 Preparing your molds